Indexed color: Early color techniques

 Many early personal and home computers had very limited hardware palettes that could produce a very small set of colors.
-In these cases, each pixel's value mapped directly onto one of these colors.
-Well-known examples include the Apple II, Commodore 64 and IBM PC CGA, all of which included hardware that could produce a fixed set of 16 colors.
-In these cases, an image can encode each pixel with 4-bits, directly selecting the color to use.
+In these cases, each pixel's value is mapped directly onto one of these colors.
+Well-known examples include the Apple II, Commodore 64 and IBM PC CGA, all of which include hardware that can produce a fixed set of 16 colors.
+In these cases, an image can encode each pixel with 4 bits, directly selecting the color to use.
 In most cases, however, the display hardware supports additional modes where only a subset of those colors can be used in a single image, a useful technique to save memory.
-For instance, the CGA's 320×200 resolution mode could show only four of the 16 colors at one time.
-As the palettes were entirely proprietary, an image generated on one platform cannot be directly viewed properly on another.
+For instance, the CGA's resolution mode can show only four of the 16 colors at one time.
+As the palettes are entirely proprietary, an image generated on one platform cannot be directly viewed properly on another.

 Other machines of this era had the ability to generate a larger set of colors, but generally only allowed a subset of those to be used in any one image.
-Examples include the 256-color palette on Atari 8-bit machines or the 4,096 colors of the VT241 terminal in ReGIS graphics mode.
-In these cases it was common for the image to only allow a small subset of the total number of colors to be displayed at one time, up to 16 at once on the Atari and VT241.
-Generally, these systems worked identically to their less-colorful brethren, but a key difference was that there were too many colors in the palette to directly encode in the pixel data given the limited amount of video memory.
-Instead, they used a colour look-up table (CLUT) where each pixel's data pointed to an entry in the CLUT, and the CLUT was set up under program control.
-This meant that the image CLUT data had to be stored along with the raw image data in order to be able to re-produce the image correctly.
+Examples include the 256-color palette on Atari 8-bit computers with their GITA chip or the 64 colors of the VT241 terminal in ReGIS graphics mode.
+In these cases, a small subset of the total number of colors could be displayed at one time, four, for example, on the VT241.
+Architecturally, these systems worked similarly to their less colorful brethren, but a key difference was that there were too many colors in the palette to directly encode in the pixel data, given the limited amount of video memory.
+Instead, they used a color look-up table (CLUT) where each pixel's data pointed to an entry in the CLUT, and the CLUT was set up under program control.
+This meant that the image CLUT data had to be stored along with the raw image data in order to be able to reproduce the image correctly.